bgeneto/siesta-intel-mpi/README.md

 ===> SIESTA finished successfully
 ```

-But pain attention (monitor) to the number of threads used.
-If you requested only two threads (np = 2) and the job is consuming all your threads then you have a configuration problem in your libraries (common for me with Intel compilers, GCC works flawlessly).
+Pain attention to the number of threads used.
+If you requested only two threads (-np 2) and the job is consuming all your threads then you have a configuration problem in your libraries (common while mixing Intel compilers with GCC).